abbbi/virtnbdbackup/README.md

 ## Remote Backup

 It is also possible to backup remote libvirt systems.
 The most convenient way is to use ssh for initiating the libvirt connection (key authentication mandatory).

+Before attempting an remote backup, please validate your environment meets the following criteria:

+ * DNS resolution (forward and reverse) must work on all involved systems.
+ * SSH Login to the remote system via ssh key authentication (using ssh agent or passwordless ssh key) should work without issues.
+ * Unique hostnames must be set on all hostnames ([background](https://github.com/abbbi/virtnbdbackup/issues/117))
+ * Firewall must allow connection on all ports involved.

 If the virtual machine has additional files configured, as described in [Kernel/initrd and additional files](#kernelinitrd-and-additional-files), these